yukizo3tm/sql-docs/azure-sql/database/service-tier-hyperscale.md

 - Rapid scale out - you can provision one or more [read-only replicas](service-tier-hyperscale-replicas.md) for offloading your read workload and for use as hot-standbys.
 - Automatic scale-up, scale-down, and billing for compute based on usage with [serverless compute](serverless-tier-overview.md).
 - Optimized price/performance for a group of Hyperscale databases with varying resource demands with [elastic pools](hyperscale-elastic-pool-overview.md).
-- Autoscaling storage with support for up to 100 TB of database or elastic pool size.
+- Autoscaling storage with support for up to 128 TB of database or 100 TB elastic pool size.
 - Higher overall performance due to higher transaction log throughput and faster transaction commit times regardless of data volumes.
 - Fast database backups (based on file snapshots) regardless of size with no I/O impact on compute resources.
 - Fast database restores or copies (based on file snapshots) in minutes rather than hours or days.